alan7622/Interactive-Lab-Hub/Lab 3/README.md

 ## Prep for Part 2

+**Heather's feedback:**
+**Alan’s idea is simple and useful in everyday life.
+This is the fun implementation of an intellectual furniture.
+However, I didn’t see a video acting out any dialogue.
+I feel like acting out would be more interesting and straightforward.**

 1. What are concrete things that could use improvement in the design of your device?
 For example: wording, timing, anticipation of misunderstandings...
 2. What are other modes of interaction _beyond speech_ that you might also use to clarify how to interact?
 3. Make a new storyboard, diagram and/or script based on these reflections.